autocrypt/autocrypt/doc/key-discovery.rst

 Autocrypt in-band key discovery
 ===============================

-Autocrypt key discovery requires support only from mail programs and works with any existing mail provider, it works fully offline and is only based on the two core abilities every mail program has: sending and receiving mail.

-Similar to TLS's machine to machine handshake, users first need to have a cleartext mail exchange to negotiate encryption.
-Autocrypt-supporting MUAs add encryption key information to every mail they send out.
-Subsequent mails from the receiving peer will then be encrypted.
-Mail programs signal encryption-status to their users at "compose-mail" time but avoid asking for decisions about keys.
-In fact, key exporting, importing and upgrading all happens automatically and without user intervention.
-In accordance with :rfc:`7435` Autocrypt is fine with dropping back to cleartext in some cases (see below).
+Autocrypt key discovery happens through headers of mail messages sent between mail apps.
+Similar to TLS's machine to machine handshake, users first need to have a cleartext mail exchange.
+Subsequent mails from the receiving peer will may then be encrypted.
+Mail apps show encryptability to their users at "compose-mail" time and give them a choice of encryption or cleartext, defaulting to what the other side has specified in their header.

 Autocrypt key discovery is safe only against passive eavesdroppers.
 It is trivial for providers to perform active downgrade or man-in-the-middle attacks on Autocrypt's key discovery.
 Users may, however, detect such tampering if they out-of-band verify their keys at some later point in time.
 This possiblity in turn is likely to keep most providers honest or at least prevent them from performing active attacks on a massive scale.

 .. contents::